Foresta Food Lab

 Vision

 Food has been a long-term research and collaborative practice at Foresta.
 And food is never ‘only’ food.
-It is one of the fundamental ways of relating — to soil and seasons, to labour and memory, to ecology and imagination, to Earth beings and materials that make places possible.
-It is nourishment, but also language, ceremony, medicine, exchange, and responsibility.
-In the broader Foresta vision we approach food as a portal for world-making, an integral part of our platform for regenerative practice, rooted in attention, care, and collective inquiry.
+It is one of the fundamental ways of relating — to soil and seasons, to labour and memory, to ecologies and imagination, to Earth beings and materials that make places possible.
+Food is nourishment, and also language, ceremony, knowledge, conversation, time, medicine, exchange, responsibility.
+In the broader Foresta vision we approach food as a portal for world-making, an integral part of our platform for regenerative practice, rooted in attentiveness, care, and collective inquiry.

-Gradually, it was not only a cultural and philosophical investigation into food-worlds that was animating us.
-Gradually, a more grounded interest began to sprout — that of implementing regenerative agriculture and food production at Foresta on the land.
+Gradually bringing food back into the centre of our thinking and making, food became not only a cultural and philosophical investigation that was animating us, but a more grounded interest began to sprout — that of implementing regenerative agriculture and food production experimentation at Foresta on the land.

 A garden of many gardens